damienbullis/solo/README.md

 ## About

-In the VS Code Marketplace, there were some other extensions that did hiding and showing files, but they typically are focused on selecting the files you want to **_hide_** vs the files you want to **_see_**.
+In the VS Code Marketplace, there were some other extensions that did hiding and showing files, but they typically are focused on selecting the files you want to **_HIDE_** versus the files you want to **_SEE_**.

-This can be really tedious.
-Requiring lots of clicks, or requiring you to be in a new view in vscode.

-> With **`SOLO`** I wanted to make focusing on files as simple as possible.

 - With **1** click, hide all files except the ones you want to focus on.
 - With **1** hotkey to toggle `soloMode` on/off.